LearnCIOT/LearnCIOT.github.io/content/ch6/ch6.1/index.en.md

 !wget -q -O TaipeiSansTCBeta-Regular.ttf https://drive.google.com/uc?id=1eGAsTN1HBpJAkeVM57_C7ccp7hbgSz3_&export=download
 ```

-After the installation is complete, we can use the following syntax to import the relevant packages to complete the preparations in this article.
+Once the installation is finished, we can use the commands below to import the necessary packages, setting the stage for the tasks discussed in this article.

 ```python
 from pyCIOT.data import *